 4. Make Platform-Specific Videos

-It used to be enough to make a video, put it on YouTube, and call it day, but with the proliferation of options available for video distribution, it’s imperative to treat each platform as the unique opportunities they represent.
+It used to be enough to make a video, put it on YouTube, and call it day.
+However, with the proliferation of options available for video distribution, it’s imperative to treat each platform as the unique opportunities they represent.
 Your video marketing strategy can no longer be “one size fits all” when it comes to growing the social reach of your video.

 Next, make sure you play by the rules, and develop content that is targeted at each individual platform, rather than a “spray and pray” approach.
 To illustrate, each platform imposes different creative constraints on what you can share, and what you can’t.
-Facebook supports just about any length of video, Instagram caps you at 1 minute (up from 15 seconds), and Vine brings up the rear with just 6 seconds.
+Facebook supports just about any length of video, and Instagram caps you at 1 minute.

 5. Evergreen Content